Optimal Projected Variance Group-Sparse Block PCA: Defining Variance explained by non orthogonal components

-In unconstrained PCA, the variance explained by $\nl$ components $Y=AZ$ is given by (\ref{115}), which rewrites with the block notations~:

-This is perfect as long as the components $y_{j}$ are orthogonal.
-But sparse PCA algorithms generate usually non orthogonal components, and it is known that the use of (\ref{500-1}) can lead to overestimate the explained variance, as shown in section \ref{adjusted optimal and orthogonal variances} below.
-To the best knowledge of the authors, there is no statistical definition of the variance explained by a block of non orthogonal components $Y$.
+Definition \eqref{115} for the variance explained by $\nl$ components $Y=AZ$ makes sense as long as the components $y_{j}$ are orthogonal, as it is the case for unconstrained PCA.
+But sparse PCA algorithms generate usually non orthogonal components, and it is known that the use of (\ref{115}) can lead to overestimate the variance of $Y$, as shown in Section \ref{adjusted optimal and orthogonal variances} below.
 So the problem of \emph{defining} the variance $\var Y$ in that case arises.

 Two definitions have been proposed in the literature.
-In 2006, Zou et al. \cite{ZHT2006} introduced the (order dependent) \emph{adjusted variance}, as the sum of the additional variances explained by each new component; in 2008, Shen et al. \cite{SH2008} introduced an (order independant) {\em total variance}, depending only on the subspace spanned by the components.
-Little is known on the mathematical properties of these definition, except that the total variance is bounded by the variance $\|A\|_{F}^{2}$ of the data \cite[Theorem 1 p.1021]{SH2008}.
-In particular, it is not known wether or not these definitions ensure a diminution of the explained variance with respect to unconstrained PCA, and if they coincide with (\ref{500-1}) when $Y$ is orthogonal.
+In 2006, \cite{zou2006sparse} introduced the (order dependent) \emph{adjusted variance}, as the sum of the additional variances explained by each new component; in 2008, \cite{SH2008} introduced an (order independant) {\em total variance}, depending only on the subspace spanned by the components.
+The total variance is bounded by the variance $\|A\|_{F}^{2}$ of $A$, \cite{SH2008}[Theorem 1 p.1021], but it is not known wether or not these definitions ensure a diminution of the explained variance with respect to unconstrained PCA, and if they coincide with (\ref{115}) when $Y$ is orthogonal.

-So we perform in this section a quite systematic search for possible definitions for the explained variance $\var Y$, under the constraint that $\var Y$ satisfies a set of statistically reasonable necessary conditions.
-This will result in five (including adjusted and total variance) different definitions of $\var Y$.
+So we perform in this section a quite systematic search for possible definitions of the variance $\var Y$, under the constraint that $\var Y$ satisfies a set of reasonable necessary conditions.
+This will result in six (including adjusted and total variance) different definitions of $\var Y$ - but we shall end up with only one recommendation.

-Let $Y$ be a block of components associated to a block $Z$ of loadings in the case of linearly independant but possibly non orthogonal components and/or loadings~:
+Let $Y$ be a block of components associated to a block $Z$ of loadings, with $Y$ and $Z$ linearly independant but possibly non orthogonal~:

 where the number $\nl$ of loadings and components satisfies~: